doiftrue/kama-spamblock/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: spam, spammer, autospam, spamblock, antispam, anti-spam, protect, comments, ping, trackback, bot, robot, human, captcha, invisible

-Light and invisible method to block auto-spam when spam comment is posted.
-Pings and trackbacks cheks for real backlinks.
+A lightweight and discreet solution to prevent automatic spam when a spam comment is posted.
+Additionally, it conducts checks on pings and trackbacks to verify genuine backlinks.

 == Description ==

-Block auto-spam when spam comment is posted.
-Absolutely invisible for users -- There is no any captcha code.
-Pings and trackbacks cheks for real backlink.
+Effectively prevent automatic spam when a spam comment is posted with Kama Spamblock, a plugin that operates discreetly and remains completely invisible to users—no captcha codes required.
+The plugin not only blocks spam comments but also conducts thorough checks on pings and trackbacks to ensure the authenticity of backlinks.

-Install Kama Spamblock also useful even if you have external comment system like "Disqus".
-Because autospam could posted directly to "wp-comments-post.php" file.
-The plugin will protect such comments.
+Even if you are using an external comment system like Disqus, installing Kama Spamblock remains valuable.
+This is because autospam can be posted directly to the 'wp-comments-post.php' file, and the plugin serves as a robust defense against such comments.